 Proposition 30, passed by voters in 2012, raised tax rates on the wealthiest Californians and raised the sales tax by a quarter of a percent.
 Proposition 55 in 2016 expanded those income tax increases to 2030, but the sales tax increase expired at the end of 2016.
 The Proposition 30 income tax increase generated $6.7 billion in 2015-16, and the top 1 percent of families paid 77.2 percent of the total increase.

 Despite high revenues, there are still significant outstanding liabilities for pensions and health care benefits for retired state employees.
 Prior to 2012, the state’s long-term retirement liabilities went unaddressed without a comprehensive plan or strategy for how these benefits would be funded.
-Given the large surplus this year, the 2019-20 proposed budget includes a number of proposals to reduce state debts.
-This includes $4 billion to eliminate outstanding budgetary debts and reverse the deferrals of past decades.
-The budget also proposes an unprecedented supplemental $3 billion supplemental contribution to pay down the state’s share of funded liabilities within CalPERS.
-The budget also allocates an additional $1.1 billion to CalSTRS in the budget year.
+The 2019-20 budget included a supplemental $3 billion to help pay down unfunded liabilities in CalPERS and a supplemental $1.1 billion to CalSTRS over the next three years.